janelia-cellmap/dacapo/docs/source/tutorial_simple_experiment_python.rst

 Next you much choose where you want to store your data.
 We have 2 supported modes of saving data.

-1. Save to disk: For particularly large data such as model weights or image volumes, it doesn't make sense to store your data in the cloud.
-In These cases we store to disk.
+1. | Save to disk: For particularly large data such as model weights or image
+   | volumes, it doesn't make sense to store your data in the cloud.
+In These
+   | cases we store to disk.
-2. Save to MongoDB: For dense data that can be nicely indexed, we encourage saving to a mongodb.
-This includes data such as loss and validation scores during training.
-This will allow us to quickly fetch specific scores for a range of experiments for comparison.
-Note: this option requires some set up, you need a mongodb accessible and you need to configure `DaCapo` to know where to find it.
-If you just want to get started quickly, you can save all data to disk.
+2. | Save to MongoDB: For dense data that can be nicely indexed, we encourage
+   | saving to a mongodb.
+This includes data such as loss and validation scores
+   | during training.
+This will allow us to quickly fetch specific scores for a
+   | range of experiments for comparison.
+Note: this option requires some set up,
+   | you need a mongodb accessible and you need to configure `DaCapo` to know
+   | where to find it.
+If you just want to get started quickly, you can save
+   | all data to disk.

 `DaCapo` has a couple main data storage components:

-1. Loss stats: We store the loss per iteration, and include a couple other statistics such as how long that iteration took to compute.
-These will be stored in the MongoDB if available.
+1. | Loss stats: We store the loss per iteration, and include a couple other
+   | statistics such as how long that iteration took to compute.
+These will
+   | be stored in the MongoDB if available.

-2. Validation scores: For each `:ref:Run<sec_api_Run>` we will evaluate on every held out validation dataset every `n` iterations where `n` is defined as the validation interval on the `:ref:RunConfig<sec_api_RunConfig>`.
-These will be stored in the MongoDB if available.
+2. | Validation scores: For each `:ref:Run<sec_api_Run>` we will evaluate on every held out
+   | validation dataset every `n` iterations where `n` is defined as the
+   | validation interval on the `:ref:RunConfig<sec_api_RunConfig>`.
+These
+   | will be stored in the MongoDB if available.

-3. Validation volumes: For qualitative inspection, we also store the results of validation in zarr datasets.
-This allows you to view the best predictions on your held out data according to the validation metric of your choice.
+3. | Validation volumes: For qualitative inspection, we also store the results
+   | of validation in zarr datasets.
+This allows you to view the best predictions on
+   | your held out data according to the validation metric of your choice.
-This data will be stored on disk.
+   | This data will be stored on disk.

-4. Checkpoints: These are copies of your model at various intervals during training.
-Storing checkpoints lets you retrieve the best performing model according to the validation metric of your choice.
+4. | Checkpoints: These are copies of your model at various intervals during
+   | training.
+Storing checkpoints lets you retrieve the best performing model
+   | according to the validation metric of your choice.
-This data will be stored on disk.
+   | This data will be stored on disk.

-5. Training Snapshots: Every `n` iterations where `n` corresponds to the `snapshot_interval` defined in the `:ref:TrainerConfig<sec_api_TrainerConfig>`, we store a snapshot that includes the inputs and outputs of the model at that iteration, and also some extra results that can be very helpful for debugging.
+5. | Training Snapshots: Every `n` iterations where `n` corresponds to the
+   | `snapshot_interval` defined in the `:ref:TrainerConfig<sec_api_TrainerConfig>`,
+   | we store a snapshot that includes the inputs and outputs of the model at that
+   | iteration, and also some extra results that can be very helpful for debugging.
-Saved arrays include: Ground Truth, Target (Ground Truth transformed by Task), Raw, Prediction, Gradient, and Weights (for modifying the loss) This data will be stored on disk.
+   | Saved arrays include: Ground Truth, Target (Ground Truth transformed by Task),
+   | Raw, Prediction, Gradient, and Weights (for modifying the loss)
+   | This data will be stored on disk.

-6. Configs: To make our runs easily reproducible, we save our configuration files and then use them to execute our experiments.
-This way other people can use the exact same configuration files or change single parameters and get comparable results.
+6. | Configs: To make our runs easily reproducible, we save our configuration
+   | files and then use them to execute our experiments.
+This way other people
+   | can use the exact same configuration files or change single parameters and
+   | get comparable results.
 This data will be stored in the MongoDB if available.

 To define where this data goes, create a `dacapo.yaml` configuration file.
 Here is a template:

 .. code-block:: yaml
-  :caption: dacapo.yaml template

     mongodbhost: mongodb://dbuser:dbpass@dburl:dbport/
     mongodbname: dacapo